LiDAR Elevation Data

 ENPLAN LiDAR

-Elevations are collected at one-meter horizontal postings with vertical accuracies of ±6 inches at 1 Sigma on flat exposed ground.
+Elevations were collected at 1m horizontal postings with vertical accuracies of ±15cm at 1 Sigma on flat exposed ground.
 Precision independent ground survey checks of our bare earth digital elevation model (DEM) data verified this vertical accuracy specification to have been met consistently on such surfaces.
 The dense and diverse mass-point cloud collected for ENPLAN using LiDAR technology yielded digital elevation data with excellent fidelity and broad utility.
 Our canopy and hardscape DEMs define vegetation, buildings, and other surface features rising above bare earth.
 Return intensity files are also available and can be used to produce imagery that differentiates surface textures.
 Download a copy of the LiDAR Quality Assurance Report.

 What is LiDAR?